Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 |Week|Progress
 |-|-
+|18|Read the provided papers to get familiar with the topic and its context.
-|1|- Worked on it from wednesday afternoon due to personal issues monday and tuesday.
+|19|- Worked on it from wednesday afternoon due to personal issues monday and tuesday.
 ||- Tried to get the amount of intersections per grid by getting a small street network per grid centroid and then extracting the right statistic.
 ||- The code should now definitely work but it is still running after 16 hours.
 ||- three-way intersections seemed to be false when calculated with 'basic_stats', but not with 'count_streets_per_node'.